Ordina-JTech/fordintysa-ci/homepage/html/homepage.md

   - Locally produced artifacts are held separate from externally downloaded jars
   - Dependency jars are kept separate from Maven plugins
-  - A Virtual repository can aggregate multiple _real_ ones to function as they were one
+  - A _virtual_ repository can aggregate multiple _real_ ones to function as if they were one

 ## ![artifactory-logo](images/artifactory.png) <span>Artifactory &mdash; Browsing a Repository</span>